kasidet2501/Backend-Go-API/README.md

 ## Overview

-This repository contains a Gofiber-based backend API for a product management system.
-The API is designed to perform CRUD operations (Create, Read, Update, Delete) on products and is integrated with a MongoDB database.
+This project is a backend application for an e-commerce platform developed using the Go programming language with the Fiber web framework and MongoDB as the database.

 ## Features

-- [RESTful API]() - The backend provides a set of RESTful APIs to handle various functionalities such as managing products.
+- [RESTful API]() - The backend provides a set of RESTful APIs to handle various functionalities such as managing products, users.

 - [Product Management]() - The backend allows administrators to manage products, including adding new products, updating existing ones, and deleting products.

+- [User Management]() - Perform CRUD (Create, Read, Update, Delete) operations on user entities.

 ## Technology Stack